Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 ## Caching in development

-Caching is disabled by default during development.
+Sub-request caching is disabled by default during development.

 To enable sub-request caching using an in-memory store, pass `devCache: true` to the second parameter of the Hydrogen Vite plugin: